ferdinandvanwyk/transp_to_gs2/README.md

 Output:
 -------
-* Produces a file called gs2.in as output with GS2 parameters at specified radial location
+* Produces file called gs2.in
+* Equilibrium parameters, e.g. temperatures, densities, gradients, flows, shears
+* Geometric Miller parameters
+* Miscellaneous parameters which need to be set when using Miller parameters (only option for this code so far).

 Requirements:
 -------------